-I am a native of Germany, and a professor of German and French at the University of Indianapolis.
+I am a native of Germany, and a professor emerita of German and French at the University of Indianapolis.
 My scholarly publications appear in English, German, and French in international journals.
-My poems have appeared in various magazines and anthologies around the world.
+My poems and artwork have appeared in various magazines and anthologies around the world.

 My art addresses women and men who want more than a realistic depiction of any given subject.
 (That’s best left to the photographer.)
 Instead, I embrace and mirror the edginess of our existence in my art– that of struggle and achievement, of the surreal in the real, while opening up pictorial spaces for various forms of personal interpretation and enjoyment.
 My pieces are one of a kind.
 They celebrate key existential moments, questions, and insights while being intentional about bearing specific witness to women’s experiences.
 At the same time, my artwork memorializes women’s uniqueness within the human fabric.

 My pieces are meant to be life-long companions, unique gifts to yourself and those around you who appreciate the confluence of global styles of thought and depiction.
-In my art, I aim to honor both past and present traditions in the arts, namely as they manifest the interchange of American and European traditions.
+In my art, I aim to blend eras, and to honor both past and present traditions in the arts, namely as they manifest the interchange of American and European traditions.

-My pieces range in size (from 4x6 to 36x48) and fit a traditional, contemporary, eclectic, residential, or corporate environment.
+My pieces range in size (from 4x6 over 36x48 to 48x72) and fit a traditional, contemporary, eclectic, residential, or corporate environment.

 I accept commissions.